How to handle dangerous goods

 When it comes to the transport of dangerous goods, different legislations apply depending on which modes of transport are involved.
 The international regulations include the following:

-• Road transport: ADR convention
+• Road transport: Regional local rules - in Europe: ADR Convention

 • Sea freight: IMDG code